Keep your Medical Card Current

 • Have no clinical diagnosis of alcoholism.

-Healthy medical screenings can help in staying complaint with the FMCSA standards.
+Healthy medical screenings can help in staying compliant with the FMCSA standards.
 A medical examination is not a replacement for a visit to your doctor.
 Be sure to keep these medical screenings and medical cards up-to-date.